 3. Surprise and delight your customers

 Often times, the smallest gestures can make a large impact on strengthening a customer relationship and increasing engagement.
-A hand-delivered coffee, or a gift card for a customer’s favorite restaurant are simple ways to let customers know that you value them.
+A hand-delivered coffee, a gift card for a customer’s favorite restaurant, or even beautifully crafted photo-books are also simple yet impactful ways to show your appreciation.

 But sometimes, a thank you is enough.